CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 The team goal can be for example developing some specific business domain, the team then becomes the domain expert and is further responsible for developing, improving and integrating that domain into the final customer facing application.

 It could also be that the team develops a standalone application on top of the framework.
-If the team followed the same patterns defined in the framework, usually, by technical leads it can also be easily later on integrated as a part of some bigger application that for example groups those functionalities in one app.
+If the team followed the same patterns defined in the framework, usually by technical leads, it can also be easily later on integrated as a part of some bigger application that for example groups those functionalities in one app.
+Or the other way around, splits one big app into multiple smaller ones.
+Like for example Facebook did with their Messenger app.

 ### Teams
 Teams and their management plays crucial role in the success of the project.
 The modular architecture by any means helps to find boundaries of teams.
 From the developers POV, each developer is responsible for developing the frameworks belonging to the team.
 In our Cosmonaut example, it could be Cosmonaut domain along side with Cosmonaut service.
 While Spacesuit domain and Spacesuit service would be developed by another team.